shanep/shanep.github.io/docs/cs452/threads-locks.md

 locks.
 The core idea in all these instructions is they are atomic.
 Meaning that they are guaranteed to complete once started.

 - Interrupts
 - test-and-set
 - compare-and-swap (SPARC)
 - compare-and-exchange (x86)
 - load-linked and store-conditional (MIPS)
 - Fetch-and-add

-# Examples
+## Building a Lock

 Lets look at just a few examples of building a lock! 🔒

-# Controlling Interrupts
+### Controlling Interrupts

     1 void lock() {
     2       DisableInterrupts();